ProfFan/render2katex/README.md

 Clone this repo.

-run `npm install` at the local repo.
+run `npm install --production` at the local repo.

 # Usage